A man calculating his taxes or finances.

 REITs

 If you’re looking for more passive investments, buying shares in real estate investment trusts (REITs) may allow you to enjoy the returns without doing any of the work.
-REITs or REIT funds are bought and sold on major public exchanges and offer steady income and appreciation growth, with an average annual return of 12.99%.
+REITs or REIT funds are often bought and sold on major public exchanges and can offer steady income and appreciation.

 Get approved to buy an investment property.